iterative/dvc.org/content/docs/command-reference/cache/dir.md

 **relative to the config file location**.
 However, if the `value` provided is an absolute path, then it's preserved as it is.

-If no path `value` is provided to this command, it prints the path for current cache directory.
+When reading (`value` is not provided) the value is read from the system, global, repo and local configuration files by default, and options `--system`, `--global`, `--project`, and `--local` can be used to tell the command to read from only that location.

+When writing (`value` is provided or `--unset` is used), the new value is written to the projects configuration file by default (`.dvc/config`), and options `--system`, `--global` and `--local` can be used to tell the command to write to that location (you can say `--project` but that is the default).

 ## Options

-- `--global` - modify a global config file (e.g. `~/.config/dvc/config`) instead
+- `--global` - use a global config file (e.g. `~/.config/dvc/config`) instead of
-  of the project's `.dvc/config`.
+  the project's `.dvc/config`.

-- `--system` - modify a system config file (e.g. `/etc/dvc/config`) instead of
+- `--system` - use a system config file (e.g. `/etc/dvc/config`) instead of
   `.dvc/config`.

+- `--project` - use a project's config file (`.dvc/config`).

-- `--local` - modify a local [config file](/doc/command-reference/config)
+- `--local` - use a local [config file](/doc/command-reference/config) instead
-  instead of `.dvc/config`.
+  of `.dvc/config`.
 It is located in `.dvc/config.local` and is Git-ignored.
   This is useful when you need to specify private config options in your config that you don't want to track and share through Git (credentials, private locations, etc).

 - `-u`, `--unset` - remove the `cache.dir` config option from the config file.
   Don't provide a `value` argument when employing this flag.